jupyter-server/jupyter_server/docs/source/other/full-config.rst

     Extra paths to search for serving static files.

             This allows adding javascript/css to be available from the Jupyter server machine, or overriding individual files in the IPython

 ServerApp.extra_template_paths : List
     Default: ``[]``

     Extra paths to search for serving jinja templates.

             Can be used to override templates from jupyter_server.templates.

 ServerApp.file_to_run : Unicode
     Default: ``''``

-    No description
+    Open the named file when the application is launched.

+ServerApp.file_url_prefix : Unicode
+    Default: ``'notebooks'``

+    The URL prefix where files are opened directly.

 ServerApp.generate_config : Bool
     Default: ``False``